papalozarou/wipiun/README.md

 :~ $ sudo apt install ufw -y
 ```

 Whether it was already installed or you installed it, it will be inactive.
 Before activating it, you must allow ports for your SSH connection and the later VPN connection.

-Before that, turn off `ipv6` rule generation, by opening the config file:
+Firstly you want to explicitly deny all incoming traffic and allow all outgoing traffic:

 ```
+:~ $ sudo ufw default deny incoming
-:~ $ sudo nano /etc/default/ufw
+:~ $ sudo ufw default allow outgoing
 ```

-And changing `IPV6=yes` to `IPV6=no`.
-Close and save the file.

 For good measure, explicilty deny port 22: